About Sword Beach

 Sword Beach history

-Assigned to units of the British 3rd Division, the landings at Sword Beach were the most eastern part of Operation Overlord, the allied offensive which led to the liberation of German-occupied France and subsequently Europe in World War II.
+Assigned to units of the British 3rd Division, the landings at Sword Beach were the most eastern part of Operation Overlord, the allied offensive which led to the liberation of German-occupied France and subsequently Europe in World War Two.

 Around midnight, British airborne troops, along with a battalion of Canadians, dropped behind enemy lines to secure the invasion’s eastern flank, just as the Americans were doing near Utah.
 Within minutes, they had taken hold of Pegasus Bridge over the Caen Canal and nearby Horsa Bridge over the River Orne.

 Other airborne troops destroyed bridges over the River Dives to prevent German reinforcements from arriving, and they also took out a key German artillery battery in a bloody firefight.

 The British then landed on Sword at 7:25 a.m., around the same time troops landed at Gold Beach, but before Juno.
 Although moderate fire greeted them, they soon secured beach exits with the help of the “Funnies” (newly designed British tanks).

 Moving inland, they connected with the airborne units but faced relatively strong resistance in farmyards and villages.
 In a late afternoon counterattack, German forces made it all the way to the beach in one location, only to be turned back.
 The Allies would not be able to unite all five D-Day beaches until 12 June.

 Today, Sword Beach is a clean and popular expanse of golden sand with good facilities including toilets and showers.
 In summer, you can find people playing sports such as football and volleyball on the beach as well as a number of attractions for kids such as a minigolf course and go kart track.

 There’s also plenty of places to enjoy an ice cream or a snack, as well as several restaurants nearby.